projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 Based on a VHM kernel module, DM interacts with VM manager to create the User VM.
-It then emulates devices through full virtualization on the DM user level, or para-virtualized based on kernel mediator (such as virtio, GVT), or pass-through based on kernel VHM APIs.
+It then emulates devices through full virtualization on the DM user level, or para-virtualized based on kernel mediator (such as virtio, GVT), or passthrough based on kernel VHM APIs.

 Refer to :ref:`hld-devicemodel` for more details.